jfinkels/flask-restless/docs/customizing.rst

 Collection name
 ~~~~~~~~~~~~~~~

-By default, the name of the collection in the API will be the lowercase name of
+By default, the name of the collection which appears in the URLs of the API
-the model.
+will be the name of the table which backs your model.
+If your model is a
+SQLAlchemy model, this will be the value of ``__tablename__``.
+If your model is
+a Flask-SQLAlchemy model, this will be the lowercase name of the model with
+``CamelCase`` changed to ``camel_case``.

 To provide a different name for the model, provide a string to the
 `collection_name` keyword argument of the :meth:`APIManager.create_api`
 method::